airbnb/HorizonCalendar/README.md

 ![Swift](https://github.com/airbnb/HorizonCalendar/workflows/Swift/badge.svg)

 ## Introduction
-`HorizonCalendar` is UIKit library for displaying a range of dates in a vertically-scrolling or horizontally-scrolling calendar component.
+`HorizonCalendar` is an interactive calendar component for iOS (compatible with UIKit and SwiftUI).
 Its declarative API makes updating the calendar straightforward, while also providing many customization points to support a diverse set of designs and use cases.

 Features: